The London Underground network is divided into nine zones. Central London is covered by Zone 1.

 Is there a London Tube map?

 Devised in 1933 by Harry Beck, the London Underground map is a 20th-century design classic.
-It's very useful, clearly indicating the general directions used to designate trains (north, south, east or westbound), and with all interchanges clearly shown.
+It's useful and clearly indicates the general directions taken by the trains (north, south, east or westbound), with all interchanges clearly shown.

 Are free London Tube maps and guides available?

 Transport for London (TfL) produces free maps and guides to help you get around.
-You can pick up a London Underground Map upon arrival at any London Tube station.
-London Travel Information centres sell tickets and provide free maps.
-There are centres at all Heathrow Airport terminals, major stations in London and at Tourist Information Centres.
+You can pick up a London Underground map upon arrival at any London Tube station.
+London Travel information centres sell tickets and provide free maps, and you'll find centres at Victoria, Piccadilly Circus and King's Cross & St Pancras stations, as well as at Tourist Information Centres.

-Travelling around London on the Tube?
-Here are some other useful tips that will make your journey more enjoyable and efficient:
+Here are some useful tips for travelling on the Tube to make your journey more enjoyable and efficient.

-- Check the front of the train for the correct destination
+- Check the front of the train for the destination.

-- Move down inside the Tube carriages while travelling, so you don't block the doorways for other passengers
+- Move down inside the Tube carriages while travelling so you don't block the doorway for other passengers.

-- Stand behind the yellow line whilst waiting for the train on the platform
+- Stand behind the yellow line while waiting on the platform.

 - Mind the gap!

-What time does the London Underground open and close?
+What are the London Underground opening and closing times?

-London Underground opening times vary slightly from line to line, but the first London subway trains normally start running around 5am, from Monday to Saturday, with reduced operating hours on Sunday.
+London Underground opening times vary slightly from line to line, but the first Tube trains normally start running around 5am from Monday to Saturday, with reduced operating hours on Sunday.

-London metro trains normally run until around midnight.
-Check with staff at the particular tube station you plan on using to find out exactly when the last train runs.
+The London Underground normally runs until around midnight.
+Check signage or with staff at the particular Tube station you plan on using to find out exactly when the last train is.